frida/frida-website/_i18n/en/_docs/stalker.md

     /* X19 - X28 are callee-saved registers */

     // If we are only calling compiled C code, then the compiler
-    // should ensure that should a function use registers x19
+    // will ensure that should a function use registers x19
     // through x28 then their values will be preserved.
 Hence,
     // we don't need to store them here as they will not be
     // modified.
-If however, we make a call out, then we want
+If however, we make a callout, then we want
     // the stalker end user to have visibility of the full
     // register set and to be able to make any modifications
     // they see fit to them.